Ed Hardin: COVID-19 concerns more widespread than merely contaminating a football team

 Doeren has given his players extensive instructions on staying safe, being smart and not costing teammates time off.
 He said all the right things but then said something alarming.

-“I don’t mean this in a way that I’m not respecting COVID, because there are so many precautions for that,” he said in a response about heat-related issues mimicking virus-related issues.
-“But I’m more worried about heat illness and season-ending injuries than I am about a virus that in most cases in our guys’ age group is 3-5 days.”
+“I don’t mean this in a way that I’m not respecting COVID, because there are so many precautions for that,” he said in response to a question about heat-related issues mimicking coronavirus-related issues.
+“But I’m more worried about heat illness and season-ending injuries than I am about a virus that in most cases in our guys’ age group is three to five days.”

-That takes some unpacking, but he seems to be looking at this from inside out, assuming the virus will be spread only among his players and not, you know, people in Raleigh.
+That takes some unpacking, but he seems to be looking at this from inside out, assuming the coronavirus will be spread only among his players and not, you know, people in Raleigh.

 So I’m of the opinion that this isn’t all that earth-shattering a quote, given the context, but also that, again, he’s a football coach, not a doctor.
 Because he’s wrong about this, as are a lot of football coaches in America right now.